yiisoft/di/README.md

 ]);
 ```

-When a service provider is added, its `getDefinitions()` and `getExtensions()` methods is called
+When a service provider is added, its `getDefinitions()` and `getExtensions()` methods are called
-*immediately* and services and its extensions get registered into the container.
+*immediately* both services and their extensions get registered into the container.

 ## Container tags